Skip to main content

 Best for: Limited access areas, tension loads, quick installation Advantages: Low vibration, fast installation, effective in varied soil types Disadvantages: Higher cost, limited to specific load conditions

+Foundation piers in Austin typically reach 8 to 20 feet, but depth varies dramatically by neighborhood based on where stable bearing strata or limestone bedrock sits.
 Austin sits on the Blackland Prairie soil region characterized by expansive clay.
 The Texas A&M AgriLife Extension Service identifies two primary soil types affecting Austin foundations:

 Houston Black Clay: Covers eastern Austin areas including Mueller, East Austin, and parts of North Austin.
 Expands 8-12% when saturated.
 Stable bearing strata typically occurs at 10-15 feet depth.